-OEB concluded that there were several financial and non-financial considerations influencing a customer's decision to opt for natural gas service and referenced letters of support from the target communities and the market surveys, as reflecting the expressed preferences of people in these communities.
+On September 21, 2023, the OEB issued decisions approving the three applications (Final Decisions).
+The Final Decisions recognized that the approval of the leave to construct applications does not restrict customers in these communities from obtaining heat pumps either before or after an extension of natural gas service to these communities.
+The OEB acknowledged the potential benefits that heat pumps may afford customers and identified heat pump uptake as a potential risk to project viability.
+The OEB concluded that there were several financial and non-financial considerations influencing a customer's decision to opt for natural gas service and referenced letters of support from the target communities and the market surveys, as reflecting the expressed preferences of people in these communities.

-The OEB noted the financial risks of customers not connecting (or leaving the project) and stated that in approving these applications, it must ensure that the interests of all Enbridge Gas's customers are also protected, and that one pillar of that protection is the implementation of a rate stability period (RSP) for the first 10 years.
+The OEB noted the financial risks of customers not connecting (or leaving the project) and stated that in approving these applications, it must ensure that the interests of all Enbridge Gas's customers are also protected, and that one pillar of that protection is the implementation of an RSP for the first 10 years.
 During the RSP, Enbridge Gas is responsible for any shortfall in revenues to meet its revenue requirement.
 The OEB stated that this provides some insulation against possible underachievement of its customer-sign up estimates or projected natural gas consumption.
 The OEB also stated that in the first rebasing following the expiration of the RSP, it will review the actual project costs and revenues and determine what amount should be recognized in rates.